-b) Description of the Old Palm City Subdistricts
+b) Description of the Golden Gate Subdistricts

-The Old Palm City Redevelopment Zoning District will have five subdistricts.
-The subdistricts are described in Article 12, Division 1 as follows:
+The Subdistricts to be assigned in the Golden Gate Redevelopment Zoning District are described in Article 12, Division 1 as follows:

-- CORE: The Core subdistrict is a pedestrian-oriented center for surrounding neighborhoods and the entire CRA.
+- CORE: The Core Subdistrict is a pedestrian-oriented center for surrounding neighborhoods and the entire CRA.
 These are centers of dining, shopping, housing, and entertainment, with shaded sidewalks, large windows, intimate pedestrian spaces, outdoor dining, and richly detailed building facades.
-A broad mix of uses is encouraged in the Core subdistrict. - CORRIDOR: The Corridor subdistrict is intended to extend the pedestrian-oriented building types, frontages and streetscapes along a major roadway. - INDUSTRIAL: The Industrial subdistrict identifies areas where industrial uses are permitted and encouraged. - MULTIFAMILY: The Multifamily subdistrict allows for denser and more varied residential buildings. - DETACHED: The Detached subdistrict is predominately single family homes with front yards and walkable sidewalks.
-(Detached-1 and Detached-2 differ regarding minimum lot area and open space.)
+A broad mix of uses is encouraged in the Core Subdistrict. - CORRIDOR: The Corridor Subdistrict is intended to extend the pedestrian-oriented building types, frontages and streetscapes along a major roadway. - GENERAL: The General Subdistrict offers a wide variety of housing, civic spaces, and pedestrian-oriented businesses.
+The General Subdistrict also fosters a mix of uses but is more residential in scale and character. - INDUSTRIAL: The Industrial Subdistrict identifies areas where industrial uses are permitted and encouraged. - MULTIFAMILY: The Multifamily Subdistrict allows for denser and more varied residential buildings.